 Customer reviews from verified buyers are an essential source of information for our staff when we’re getting a first look at a product.
-We generally disregard user reviews posted on manufacturers’ own websites, as these tend to be highly curated and don’t often include any seriously negative reviews.
+We generally disregard user reviews posted on manufacturers’ own websites, as these tend to be highly curated and never include any seriously negative reviews.
 A better source of independent reviews are marketplace sites, such as Amazon.

-Rushing to Judgement
+Rushing to Judgment

 This is, in part, simply a lack of context.
-For example, if this is the very first, if not only, standing desk converter you’ve ever seen, and you really liked the TV commercial that drove you to Amazon to buy it, you might give it a 5-star review because you think it’s a revolutionary solution to your problems.
-On the other hand, if you’ve seen this very same product side by side with its competitors in a test lab, you might give it a 2-star or 3-star review.
+For example, if this is the very first, if not only, standing-desk converter you’ve ever seen, and you really liked the TV commercial that drove you to Amazon to buy it, you might give it a 5-star review because you think it’s a revolutionary solution to your problems.
+On the other hand, if you’ve seen this very same product side-by-side with its competitors in a test lab, you might give it a 2-star or 3-star review.
 This happens all too often.
 In fact, it’s the rule rather than the exception.

 Most People Were Raised to Be Nice—Perhaps Too Nice?

-What we find particularly stunning is that the average rating given to a product that the user has so disliked that they returned it, is 3 stars.
+What we find particularly stunning, is that the average rating given to a product that the user has so disliked that they returned it, is 3 stars.
 That’s right, a 3-star review can essentially mean “I hated it, but maybe I’m weird and you’d like it.
 In any event I don’t want to be mean to the manufacturer, maybe I had a lemon, it’s not their fault.”
 Many people also know from experience that if you give a product on Amazon a one or two star review you may get pestered incessantly by the merchant to beg you to remove it.
 That’s because it can kill their business, not only by depressing sales of that product, but due to the way Amazon’s machine learning algorithms operate, it can prevent all of that merchant’s products from even being shown in search results, which, frankly, can indeed be devastating to their business.

-The bottom line is that we glean tremendously useful information from users’ writings in trying to broaden our observations about a product, but not much of value from their star ratings.
-While we’ve never seen a poorly reviewed product on Amazon turn out to be a great one in our own lab testing, we’ve seen a preponderance of over-rated products on Amazon from customers who simply have never compared the products side-by-side in a test lab, have rushed to post a review before even giving the product a good run, or are just too nice to say what they really think of it.
+The bottom line is that we glean tremendously useful information from users’ writings in trying to broaden our observations about a product, but not much value from their star ratings.
+While we’ve never seen a poorly reviewed product on Amazon turn out to be a great one in our own lab testing, we’ve seen a preponderance of over-rated products on Amazon from customers who simply have never compared the products side-by-side in a test lab, have rushed to post a review before even giving the product a good run, or are just too nice to say what they really think.
 And that’s why you’re reading our reviews—to get the straight skinny from people who actually test products for a living.